srlinuxeurope/DCFPartnerHackathon/docs/eda/beginner/routers.md

     type: subtle-question
 ///

-The tasks ahead of you require you to enable the layer-3 connectivity between `client11` and `client13`.
+The tasks ahead of you require you to enable the layer-3 connectivity between :material-server: client11 and :material-server: client13.
 You start from a clean slate where clients have IP addresses configured, and are physically connected to the datacenter fabric, but there is no relevant config present on the leaf switches to enable this connectivity as shown on the diagram below:

 -{{ diagram(path='../assets/eda.drawio', title='Starting state', page=6, zoom=1.7) }}-